infobsmi/b33s/docs/kms/README.md

 ### Verify auto-encryption

 > Note that auto-encryption only affects requests without S3 encryption headers.
 So, if a S3 client sends
-> e.g. SSE-C headers, MinIO will encrypt the object with the key sent by the client and won't reach out to
+> e.g. SSE-C headers, B33S will encrypt the object with the key sent by the client and won't reach out to
 > the configured KMS.

 To verify auto-encryption, use the following `mc` command: